 The opportunity that a tiny home presents for preppers is a bug out location that can become feasible.
 You see, your tiny home could be combined with a small piece of land and for under $10,000 you could have a serious bug out location.

 If you put the tiny home on wheels and attach it to your truck, now you can have a bug out location on the go!
 It’s not gonna be like a bunker or a cabin in the woods, but it’s much better than building a lean-to as your bug out plan.

 Tiny House Investment

-The tiny house investment is presented as something where you create a homey space that is cute and looks good in home and garden magazine.
+The tiny house investment is presented as creating a homey space that is cute and looks good in home and garden magazines.

 However, you can look at this tiny house as more of a prepper investment.
 Could you turn that tiny house into a comms bunker with reinforced walls and tons of storage space?
 What could a tiny house really be if you developed one with prepping in mind?

 Tiny House Guide: How To Make It Work For You

 The tiny house movement is huge these days!
 Here’s a guide to building one for yourself and ideas for living well if you decide to give it a try.